briannemsick/barrage/docs/dataset.rst

 .. contents:: **Table of Contents**:

-Deep learning requires datasets that cannot fit into memory, transforms fit on training data but applied to validation and scoring data, on the fly augmentation, etc...
-Datasets are designed to address these necessities across many domains while keeping a consistent API.
+Barrage datasets are built around ``pandas.DataFrame``  and are designed to be flexible, performant, and powerful data iterators.
+The underlying data in a Barrage dataset can either be stored as filepaths or directly inside columns a convenient property for both small and large datasets.

-Datasets are built around ``pandas.DataFrame`` (each row is a record) and comprised of three key components:
+Datasets are comprised of three components:

 #.
-Loaders: load an individual record (e.g. load a filepath, select data from inside
+Loaders: load an individual record.
-   the DataFrame, etc...).

 #.
-Transformers: fully fledged transforms with ``.fit()`` and ``.transform()`` that handle
+Transformers: fit transforms and apply them at batch time.
-   the unique deep learning intricacies.

 #.
 Augmentor: apply a chain of augmentation functions.